Lalasa1234/PatientSurvivalDetection/README.md

 **Problem Statement**

 The target feature is hospital_death which is a binary variable.
-The task is to classify this variable based on the other 84 features based on the scoring metric: Area under ROC curve.
+The task is to classify this variable based on the other 84 features based on the scoring metric: Area under ROC curve and Recall (this is important as the cost and risk of model predicting death is higher than the model predicting life)

+___

+### Step-by-step methodology ###

-**Involves heavy data cleaning and preprocessing**
+**Data cleaning and preprocessing**
 - Outlier capping based on the APACHE3 medical standards
 - Auto EDA using autoviz

-**Deep Learning Model using Keras**
+**Deep Learning Model Building and Evaluation using Keras**
 - Optuna-based Hyperparameter tuning and Kerascheckback to prune inefficient trials
 - Model checkpoint to save the best model state
 - Backtracking the Streamlit results to verify the model's prediction

+**Results**

+- Validation AUC of 84% and Recall of 78%

 **Application UI**
 - In medical context, practitioners typical upload patient results.
 Hence, this application has the option to upload patient information (.csv).